BjoernBoss/wasmlator/README.md

 - Clear Button: Delete all logged information - hidden or not.

 Use `help` to view all of the supported commands.

+## Important Notes

+As of now, WebAssembly modules cannot be unloaded.
+Hence, binaries with very large code sections, or self modifying code, can result in the entire memory being consumed by loaded WebAssembly modules.

+Should errors occur, please create an issue for the github repository at [`https://github.com/BjoernBoss/wasmlator`](https://github.com/BjoernBoss/wasmlator).